 Directors: Professor Aziz Sheikh (University of Edinburgh) and Professor Chris Griffiths (QMUL)

-BREATHE is one of seven Health Data Research Hubs set up across the UK.
-Coordinated by Health Data Research UK (HDR UK), the Hubs are part of a four-year £37.5million investment from UK Research and Innovation's Industrial Strategy Challenge Fund, to enable the safe and responsible use of health-related data at scale for research and innovation.
+BREATHE is a Health Data Research Hub, part of a wider programme coordinated by Health Data Research UK (HDR UK).
+The Hubs were set up as part of a four-year £37.5million investment from UK Research and Innovation's Industrial Strategy Challenge Fund, to enable the safe and responsible use of health-related data at scale for research and innovation.

 This project aims to develop policy relevant insights into how best to achieve systems optimisation of NHS hospital electronic prescribing (ePrescribing ) systems in order to improve the safety, quality and efficiency of medicines management processes.